 Finally, other important changes include:

-Please find more information about these updates and other changes in the CHANGELOG.md files for JavaCPP, JavaCPP Presets, JavaCV, ProCamCalib, and ProCamTracker.
+files for JavaCPP, JavaCPP Presets, JavaCV, ProCamCalib, and ProCamTracker.
 Many thanks to all contributors!
-According to git shortlog 1.4..1.4.2 --summary they are:
+According to git shortlog 1.4..1.4.2 --summary

 agiasmothi, Alex Black, Aman Gupta, canelzio, delthas, gunther82, Jeremy Apthorp, Jeremy Laviole, Johan Vos, Kevin Watters, louxiu, Mariano Scazzariello, Michael Haslgrübler, mifritscher, Nico Hezel, SIY1121, Sören Brunk, Stanislav Chizhik, Vincent Baines (vb216)

-For completeness, here are all contributors since the beginning according to git shortlog --summary:
+For completeness, here are all contributors since the beginning according to git shortlog --summary

 Adam Gibson, agiasmothi, Agustin Alvarez, Alex Black, alicana, Aman Gupta, Amnon Owed, Amos Yuen, Andreas Eberle, Arseniy Pendryak, Ashley, beligum, Benjamin Hill, bennyveo, canelzio, Chetan Narsude, Chris Chow, Chris Nuernberger, Cyprien Noel (cypof), delthas, Djalma Antonio dos Passos Filho, Dmitriy Gerashenko, dragos-d, Edison Wang, Edu Garcia, egorapolonov, emilio1986, Fabrizio (Misto) Milo, Felix Andrews, Florian Enner, François Garillot, Fredrik Henricsson, Gabor Nagy, George Kankava, Gertjan Al, GroG (supertick), gunther82, HungHD, Jadon Fowler, Jarek Sacha (jarek), Jeremy Apthorp, Jeremy Laviole, Jeremy Martin, Jeroen Arens, jjYBdx4IL, Johan Vos, John Sichi, Jonathan Leitschuh, juergenuhl, kenji yoshida, Kevin Watters, leef, lfdversluis, Lloyd Chan (lloydmeta), louxiu, Luca Barbato, mabruce, Mariano Scazzariello, Martin, matrupihai, Maurice, Maurice Betzel (mbetzel), Michael Dietz, Michael Haslgrübler, Michael Tandy, Michal Conos, mifritscher, Miroslav Zoričák, mmanco, Mo Tao, mtandy, Nico Hezel, n-kai-cj, Oleg Kuliasov, Pachev Joseph, Paolo Bolettieri (paolobolettieri), Paul Gregoire, Paul Hammant, Paul Heideman, Pawel Hajduk, pchundi, Perry Nguyen, Philipp Moritz, Piotr, Richard Alam, Ryan Osial, Sam Carlberg, Samuel, Sean Carlisle, SIY1121, Sören Brunk, Stanislav Chizhik, Tatsuyuki Ishi, Teerapap Changwichukarn, The Gitter Badger, Tiago Daniel Jacobs, Tom Clark, Trejkaz (pen name), TwistedUmbrella, Vincent Baines (vb216), waldemarnt, Yizhi Liu, zhanhb, wmz7year, 李立强